ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Node (in graphs)

-A node in the context of [graphs](#Graph) is a point that may be linked to other Nodes by edges or links.
+A node, in the context of [graphs](#graph), is a point that may be linked to by other nodes using edges or links.

-For example in your social network, each people can be seen as a node and each connection between people as an edge.

-You can also call node, vertice or point and knot (altho knot is very rarely used outside of knot theory).
+For example, in a family tree each person is a _node_, while each branch connecting one person to another is an _edge_.

 ## O